 I believe there are 5 key ingredients necessary for a classic car to be cool to its driver.

 - Perfect age.
 A Cool Classic is not too old and not too young.
 In general, a car that is over 30 years of age is considered classic.
 However, in many cases a car at only 25 years of age can be considered a classic and that may be why a car only needs to be 25 years old to be eligible for club plates in Australia.

 - Condition and Originality.
-A Cool Classic is like a time machine that transports you back in time.
-From that perspective they should be impeccable and as close to original as possible.
+A Cool Classic is like a time machine so from that perspective should be impeccable and as close to original as possible.
 In many cases such cars might even have a certain smell, texture or sound from another era.

-- Your car was probably forgotten by most, but you’ve managed to surprise everyone by bringing it out of retirement.
-Cool classics are also fun because they may not be particularly expensive, yet clearly stand you out from the crowd.
+- Surprise.
+Your car was probably forgotten by most, but you’ve surprised everyone by bringing it out of retirement.
+Cool classics are also fun because they may not be particularly expensive, yet clearly stand out from the crowd.
 In fact, most classic Mercedes cost less than their contemporary counterparts.
-Other people will want to share your experience, but they won’t necessarily have the eye or determination to own your cool classic, and that makes you rather special.
+Other people will want to share your experience, but they won’t necessarily have the eye or determination to own your discovery, and that feels rather special.

 Identifying your cool classic Mercedes

 The five previously mentioned points sound simple but require further expansion